 Arguably, demonstrating that we can extend classical DNN partitioning methods to classical-quantum DQNN is a necessary precondition for a distributed hybrid inference engine.
-Hence, to show the viability of our visions, this section addresses challenges 2)-4) from Section VI (and partially 1) with a partitionable neural network architecture where the runtime of the Elasticity Plane can freely decide using a hybrid or a classical predictor.
+Hence, to show the viability of our visions, this section

 To encourage follow-up work, we open-source a repository that provides a convenient framework to add configurable experiments with new circuit or model implementations.